Qmungo247/osTicket-Prerequisites-and-Installation/README.md

 - Download OsTicket Installation Files Software
 - Installation/Enable Internet Information Services (IIS) in Windows with CGI.
-  A web server that runs Osticket on the PC.
+  (web server that runs Osticket on the PC.)
 - Installation off PHP Manager for IIS (Backend web server language/Binary. requirement to run OsTicket)
 - Installation of VC Redist & MySQL Database (Backend data storage)
 - Installation of HeidiSQL (For connection to the database)